imthenachoman/How-To-Secure-A-Linux-Server/README.md

 #### Notes

 - Each distribution manages packages and updates differently.
 So far I only have steps for Debian based systems.
+- Your server will need a way to send e-mails for this to work

 #### Goals